Honatas/field-validator/README.md

 ## Usage

-At first, inherit FieldValidator class and create your Validator functions:
+At first, create your own validator class by extending FieldValidator and then create your Validator functions:

 ```java
 import com.github.honatas.fieldvalidator.FieldValidator;